Annual Electoral Canvass

-We are required to conduct an annual canvass of households in Derby each year to ensure that the Register of Electors is kept up to date.
+We conduct an annual canvass of households in Derby each year to ensure that the Register of Electors is kept up to date.

-The canvass is changing this year to make it easier for you to respond:
+The canvass has changed to make it easier for you to respond:

 - in some circumstances, you will not need to respond.
-You will still be sent information on who is registered to vote in your household and be allowed to update your records if necessary.
+You will still be sent information on who is registered to vote in your household and can update your records if necessary.

 Email and text message communications

 If you have previously given us your email address or a mobile phone number, we may use these to ask you to confirm or update your records through our household response service.
 You should follow the instructions in the email or message to avoid paper forms being sent to your household.

 You can access the online Household Response Service and enter the security code provided in the email or message we sent you.

 I have moved to a new house recently

 If you have moved into a new address recently please check that you are responding for your current address.